 Home | Blog Index | Blog Archives | Christianity & Faith Essays

-Midsummer 2019 storm chasing roundup
+Midsummer 2019 storm observing roundup

-Busy - but mostly frustrating and unproductive - storm chasing has continued throughout the month of June, precluding frequent updates to the blog.
+Busy - but mostly frustrating and unproductive - storm observing has continued throughout the month of June, precluding frequent updates to the blog.
 Here is a recap of expeditions and events through the end of July.

 May 29: Weak storms in the STL metro

 I spent the afternoon covering storms across the St. Louis metro that were uncooperative in terms of photogenic lightning or other phenomena, an ongoing theme that has plagued my 2019 storm season.